Bush Blitz TeachLive

 What is provided

-A fully-funded place on the 2017 Bush Blitz TeachLive survey in the Victoria Bonaparte Bioregion, NT.
+A fully-funded place on the 2019 Bush Blitz TeachLive survey in the Little Desert National Park, Victoria includes:

-- travel and accommodation getting to the Bush Blitz (see above)
+- travel and accommodation getting to and from the Bush Blitz

 - accommodation in the field

 - all meals while in the field

 - full teacher replacement costs (6 school days)